William L. McKnight: Business philosophy

 McKnight encouraged 3M management to delegate responsibility and encourage men and women to exercise their initiative and his management theories are still the guiding principles for 3M.

 Many believe McKnight's greatest contribution was as a business philosopher since he created a corporate culture that encourages employee initiative and innovation.
 His basic rule of management was laid out in 1948:

 As our business grows, it becomes increasingly necessary to delegate responsibility and to encourage men and women to exercise their initiative.
 This requires considerable tolerance.
 Those men and women, to whom we delegate authority and responsibility, if they are good people, are going to want to do their jobs in their own way.
 Mistakes will be made.
 But if a person is essentially right, the mistakes he or she makes are not as serious in the long run as the mistakes management will make if it undertakes to tell those in authority exactly how they must do their jobs.
 Management that is destructively critical when mistakes are made kills initiative.
-And it's essential that we have many people with initiative if we are to continue to grow.
+And it is essential that we have many people with initiative if we are to continue to grow.

 McKnight Foundation

 The McKnight Foundation was established in Minneapolis in 1953 by William L. McKnight and his wife, Maude L. McKnight.
 One of the early leaders of 3M, William L. McKnight rose from assistant bookkeeper to president and CEO in a career that spanned 59 years, from 1907 to 1966.
 The McKnight Foundation, however, is an independent private philanthropic organization; it is not affiliated with the 3M Company.

 In 1974, shortly after his wife's death, William L. McKnight asked their only child, Virginia McKnight Binger, to lead the Foundation.
 Working with Russell Ewald as executive director, Mrs. Binger established the formal grantmaking program and community-based approach that remain the Foundation's legacy today.
 In 2009, Robert J. Struyk was elected chair of the board of directors, succeeding Erika L. Binger and becoming the Foundation's fifth chair since it was established in 1953.
+Struyk earned a bachelor's degree in English at Michigan's Hope College; a master's degree in English from Columbia University; and a law degree from the University of Minnesota Law School.
+At the University of Minnesota, he was a member of the Order of the Coif and a case editor for the Minnesota Law Review.

+Between 2020 and 2024, The McKnight Foundation awarded 5,460 grants for a total of $782 million to 1,088 different organizations primarily focused on arts and culture.
+The mediam value of a grant was $75,000, with most grants falling between $30,000 and $125,000.